Midtown Square Mall (North Carolina): Decline and closure

+Demolition and redevelopment

-After several years in a state of being a "dead mall," Midtown Square had closed.
+After several years in a state of being a "dead mall," Midtown Square had closed permanently.
 The mall and the cinemas, which had also shuttered, were bulldozed back in 2006.
 Subsequently, a mixed-use complex was constructed on the sites of the old cinema and shopping mall.
 The retail segment included a two-story anchor store, with the Home Depot Design Center occupying the first floor and Target on the second.
 Additionally, the complex featured 198,000 square feet (18,581 square meters) of additional retail space, along with condominiums, offices, and restaurants.

 The project had been developed through a joint venture by Charlotte-based Pappas Properties / Collette Associates and Birmingham-based Colonial Properties Trust.
 It opened in early 2008.